brandkap/brandkap.github.io/README.md

 5. Build the Tailwind CSS assets with `npm run build`
 6. Run the Jekyll server with `bundle exec jekyll serve`

-For convenience, run `bin/run` to watch for both Tailwind changes and Jekyll changes.
+For convenience, run `bin/watch-tailwind` and `bin/watch-jekyll` to automatically rebuild everything when files change.